Suraj151/esp8266-framework/README.md

 Upload those over SFTP after first boot and reboot; the listener picks them up on the next start.
 The directory is created for you.

-Certificates come either from the on-device `tls` command on ESP32 — or minted automatically by the mDNS service once the station has an address, covering both the IP and `<hostname>.local` — or from `scripts/GenTlsCerts.py` off-device.
+Where the port supports on-device generation, the certificates come from the `tls` command, or are minted automatically by the mDNS service once the station has an address, covering both the IP and `<hostname>.local`.
+Where it does not, they come from `scripts/GenTlsCerts.py` off-device and the upload above is the only way they arrive — there is no `tls` command to fall back on.

+**Serving HTTPS costs a live TLS session on top of whatever else is running.** On a device with heap to spare that is a flag change; on one already near its limit, expect to compile other services out to make room, and read [§12.3](#123-the-expensive-features) before assuming it fits.

 One header is worth a decision rather than a default: `Strict-Transport-Security` is sent only when its max-age is non-zero, and it ships as zero.
 Turn it on once you have a CA-signed certificate.
 With a self-signed one, the browser will pin HTTPS and refuse the click-through until the pin expires.